 How to Detect and Treat Hydrangea Root Rot: A Complete Guide

 Hydrangeas are susceptible to root rot, which causes brown discoloration in the roots, crown, and stem.
 Phytophthora spp. and Pythium spp. are common causes.
 Sanitation, cultural practices, and fungicides can prevent and treat the disease.
 Good water management is crucial.
-Nutrient-rich soil can also help prevent root rot.
+Nutrient-rich soil can also help avoid rot.

-However, these beautiful plants can fall victim to a common problem called root rot, caused by the soil-borne fungus Phytophthora.
+Yet, these beautiful plants are susceptible to a common ailment caused by the soil-borne fungus Phytophthora, known as root rot.

 It is caused by various oomycetes, such as Phytophthora spp. and Pythium spp., waterborne fungal-like microorganisms capable of infecting plants under wet conditions.